pulumi/registry/themes/default/content/registry/packages/pulumiservice/installation-configuration.md

 ---
-title: Pulumi Service Provider Setup
+title: Pulumi Service Provider Installation & Configuration
 meta_desc: Information on how to install the Pulumi Service provider.
 layout: installation
 ---